 Effective on February 15, 2025, the Company appointed Eric R. Van Lent as the Chief Accounting Officer (Principal Accounting/Financial Officer) of the Company (the "Appointment"), which Appointment was effective as of the same date.
 As a result of the Appointment, Blair Jordan, the Chief Executive Officer (Principal Executive Officer) of the Company, who had served as the Principal Accounting/Financial Officer of the Company since October 16, 2024, stepped down from such role, also effective on February 15, 2025.
 Effective on February 15, 2025, the Company entered into an Executive Consulting Agreement dated January 30, 2025 with Mr. Van Lent and EVL Consulting, LLC (an entity owned by Mr. Van Lent) ("EVL Consulting" and the "EVL Consulting Agreement").
-Pursuant to the EVL Consulting Agreement has a term through July 30, 2025, unless otherwise terminated pursuant to the terms of the agreement (discussed below) and provides for Mr. Van Lent to as Chief Accounting Officer of the Company, and to be paid \$8,000 per month for an average of 10 hours of work per week, with any hours in excess of that amount being compensated at the rate of \$200 per hour, only if preapproved in writing by the Company.
+Pursuant to the EVL Consulting Agreement, the Company agreed to engage EVL Consulting to provide the services of Mr. Van Lent to the Company as Chief Accounting Officer of the Company.
+The EVL Consulting Agreement has a term through July 30, 2025, unless otherwise terminated pursuant to the terms of the agreement (discussed below) and provides for Mr. Van Lent to act as Chief Accounting Officer of the Company, and to be paid \$8,000 per month for an average of 10 hours of work per week, with any hours in excess of that amount being compensated at the rate of \$200 per hour, only if preapproved in writing by the Company.
 Notwithstanding the above, the Board of Directors, with the recommendation of the Compensation Committee, may grant Mr. Van Lent bonuses from time to time in its discretion, in cash or equity.
-The EVL Consulting Agreement includes customary confidentiality, non-disclosure and proprietary right requirements of EVL Consulting and Mr. Van Lent, and a prohibition on EVL Consulting and Mr. Van Lent competing against us during the term of the agreement.
+The EVL Consulting and Mr. Van Lent consulting against us during the term of the agreement.